Arizona Game & Fish Department Helping Wildlife That Go Moo

 SB 1200

-The appointment to the Game & Fish Commission of someone with such a potential conflict of interest probably wouldn’t have happened before 2010, when the Legislature passed SB 1200, which drastically changed the way the commissioners are appointed.
+The appointment to the Game & Fish Commission of someone with the potential conflicts of interest as Commissioner Brake probably wouldn’t have happened before 2010, when the Legislature passed SB 1200, which drastically changed the way the commissioners are appointed.
 It was a strike-all bill promoted by the National Rifle Association (NRA) that created a five-member Arizona Game & Fish Commission Appointment Recommendation Board to identify the only candidates the Governor can choose from in order to appoint new members to the Commission.
 At least one of the five Recommendation Board members is designated by the director of an Arizona cattle rancher group.
 Three of the Recommendation Board members must be designated by the directors of three Arizona hunter groups.
 The definition of one of the hunter groups is so specific that it virtually guarantees a Board member from the Arizona Sportsmen for Wildlife Conservation, which receives the donations generated from sales of the state’s Conserving Wildlife specialty license plates.
 Only three members of Board must be present to constitute a quorum.

 Before the passage of SB 1200, the Governor could appoint almost anybody to the Commission, subject to State Senate approval, as long as they had knowledge about wildlife conservation.